KDE/kde-builder/doc/chapter_08/Module.md

-# ksb::Module
+# Module

 ## DESCRIPTION

-This is ksb::Module, one of the core classes within kde-builder.
+This is `Module`, one of the core classes within kde-builder.
 It represents any single "buildable" module that kde-builder can manage.
 It acts as a common interface to the multiple types of build systems and source control management systems that kde-builder supports.

-The many options available to the user are managed using setOption/getOption (but see also the ksb::OptionsBase class that this derives from).
+The many options available to the user are managed using setOption/getOption (but see also the `OptionsBase` class that this derives from).

 kde-builder manages persistent metadata for each module as well, see {set,get}PersistentOption